ReyAllen/synthetic_ecology_ccd/README.md

 Modify line 33 of R script so that the factor names (column headers) of your data file match the desired variable names (x1 = 'salt', etc.).
 From the terminal, specify your_file_name.csv as your uncoded rsm input data, and your_file_name.pdf as desired rsm data image file output.
 Additional output plot for model adequacy checking is automatically generated.
+Code is provided for either 2-factor or 3-factor rsm; 2-factor is the default.

 Sample: